-Our method is based on original SSOD frameworks.
+OSSOD task aims to solve the open-set problem in SSOD.
+Thus, OSSOD methods are based on SSOD frameworks.
 The SSOD task assumes that the object detector is trained on both labeled dataset $\bm{D}_l=\{\bm{X}_l, \bm{Y}_l\}$ and unlabeled dataset $\bm{D}_u=\{\bm{X}_u\}$.
-A common pipeline is to set two detectors: student and teacher models.
-The teacher model generates pseudo labels $\bm{\hat{Y}}_u$ on unlabeled data.
-The generated pseudo labels are then selected by a manually set threshold $\tau$ on the classification confidence score.
-Then, the student detector is jointly trained with labeled data and pseudo-labeled unlabeled data.
-The total loss function can be defined as:
+A common pipeline is setting two detectors: student and teacher models.
+The teacher model generates pseudo-labels $\bm{\hat{Y}}_u$ for unlabeled data $\bm{D}_u$.
+The generated pseudo-labels are then selected by a manually set threshold $\tau$ on the classification confidence score.
+Then, the student model is jointly trained with labeled data and pseudo-labeled unlabeled data.
+The total loss function is defined as:

-where $\mathcal{L}_{sup}$ and $\mathcal{L}_{unsup}$ denote the loss function training with labeled data and unlabeled data respectively.
-Each consists of classification and regression losses in object detection tasks. $\lambda$ controls the weight of learning with unlabeled data. $\delta(\cdot)$ denotes the thresholding process.

-After training the student model, the SSOD framework updates the teacher model by the student's parameters using the exponential moving average (EMA) method to get a more stable result:
+where $\mathcal{L}_{sup}$ and $\mathcal{L}_{unsup}$ denote the loss function for training with labeled data and unlabeled data, respectively.
+Each consists of classification and regression losses in object detection tasks. $\lambda$ controls the weight of learning with unlabeled data and $\delta(\cdot)$ denotes the thresholding process.
+During training, the teacher model is updated by the student's parameters using the exponential moving average (EMA) method to get a more stable result.